Preview

 for statement starts with 1 and should go upto 5.
 When value of i becomes 3, continue statement would execute and control would go to the next iteration of for statement i.e. statements after continue would be skipped and value of i would become 4 and so on.

-It is used to transfer the control of program from one part of program to another part of program.
-It can be used anywhere in a program.
+goto statement in C is used to transfer the program control from one part to another part of same program. goto statement in C can be used in two ways:

 a.
 Forward goto